 Vermont is beloved for a ton of reasons—not least of which is its epic riding.
 With singletrack for every level of mountain biker, road routes as charming as they are challenging, and a seemingly endless network of gravel options, the Green Mountain State is home to some of the best cycling in the country.
-Whether you’re a roadie or a downhiller, a newbie or seasoned expert, here’s a look at the best rides Vermont has to offer.
+And it only gets better in the fall, when vast maple forests erupt in orange-yellow-gold glory.
+Another factor that makes Vermont such a world-class cycling destination—its small towns and wide-open countryside—is also one of the reasons the state has been able to reopen safely.
+Whether you’re a roadie or a downhiller, a newbie or seasoned expert, here’s a look at the best fall rides Vermont has to offer.

 Kingdom Trails: Singletrack Heaven